adampawelczyk/ctf-writeups/thm/mr-robot-ctf/README.md

 ## TL;DR

-- Discovered ports 22, 80, 443 using `nmap`.
+- Ports 22, 80, 443 were discovered using `nmap`.
-- Found first flag in `robots.txt`
+- The first flag was found in `robots.txt`
-- Found credentials in `license.txt`.
+- Credentials were located in `license.txt`.
-- Logged into WordPress admin panel.
+- Access was gained to the WordPress admin panel.
-- Gained a reverse shell via theme edit.
+- A reverse shell was gained via theme edit.
-- Found second flag inside the `robot` home directory.
+- The second flag was found inside the `robot` home directory.
-- Switched to robot user after cracking MD5 password and retrieved the second flag.
+- The `robot` user was accessed after cracking the MD5 password and the second flag was retrieved.
-- Escalated privileges using `nmap` SUID binary.
+- Privileges were escalated using the `nmap` SUID binary.
-- Retrieved the third flag.
+- The third flag was retrieved.

 ## Reconnaissance